etherlinkcom/docs/docs/network/smart-rollup-nodes.md

 To start, the node uses the _installer kernel_, which is a compressed version of the kernel that provides only enough information to install the original kernel.
 The data for the original kernel is stored in separate files called _preimages_.
-For more information about installer kernels and preimages, see the tutorial [Deploy a Smart Rollup](https://docs.tezos.com/tutorials/smart-rollup) on docs.tezos.com.

-## Prerequisites
+## References

-- Make sure you understand the interaction between different nodes as described in [Etherlink architecture](./architecture).
+Make sure that you understand the interaction between different nodes as described in [Etherlink architecture](./architecture).

-- Get access to a Tezos layer 1 archive node.
-You can use a public layer 1 node or set up your own as described in [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+For more information about Smart Rollup nodes in general, see [Smart Rollups](https://docs.tezos.com/architecture/smart-rollups) on docs.tezos.com and [Smart Rollup Node](https://tezos.gitlab.io/shell/smart_rollup_node.html) in the Octez documentation.

-## Running the Smart Rollup node
+## Running the Smart Rollup node from a snapshot

 You can start the Smart Rollup node with a snapshot of the Etherlink state to prevent it from having to compute the state from Etherlink genesis.

 For simplicity, these steps show how to run the smart rollup node in observer mode:

 1. Get a built version of the Smart Rollup node binary, named `octez-smart-rollup-node`.
-The best place to get the most recent binary files to use with Etherlink is https://gitlab.com/nomadic-labs/tezos/-/releases.
+The best place to get the most recent binary files to use with Etherlink is https://gitlab.com/tezos/tezos/-/releases.

 1. Initialize the local context of the node, which is where it stores local data: